-Tip: What information you can make interactive to make it easier to access and engaging for your audience?
-For example, introducing an interactive event calendar, with the ability for the audience to hover over to find out information and to download the event into personal calendars.
-Another example is the staff directly, rather than a long page or document that is difficult to navigate, provide a filterable and searchable directory, where parents simply enter in a name, title, department, campus or other detail and it dynamically displays relevant contact details.
+Tip: What information can you make interactive so it is easier to access and engaging for your audience?
+For example, introducing an interactive events calendar, with the ability for the audience to hover over to find out information and to download the event into personal calendars.
+Another example is the staff directory.
+Rather than a long page or document that is difficult to navigate, provide a filterable and searchable directory, where parents simply enter in a name, title, department, campus or other detail and it dynamically displays relevant contact details.

 The best way to do this is through visuals, whether through video or photos.

 It’s one thing to say you have well equipped rooms with state-of-the-art technology, it’s another thing to show you have state of the art technology (and that students are using it to enhance their learning).